-- Whisk together milk, egg whites, and in an easy to pour from container (like a measuring cup – minimum 2 cups capacity).
+- Whisk together milk, egg whites, and vanilla in an easy to pour from container (I like a medium sized bowl with a pour spout).
 Using stand mixer with the paddle attachment, mix flour, sugar, baking powder, and salt on low speed until they are combined.

 - Add 12 tablespoons butter, 1 piece at a time, and mix for about a minute until the largest sized pieces are about pea-sized.
 Add half of the milky egg white mix and increase speed to medium-high.
 Beat the batter until it's light and fluffy, this will take another 1 minute or so.
 Slow the mixer down to medium-low, add remaining milk and egg mixture, and beat until incorporated, about 30 seconds.
 The batter will look curdled, this is good.
 Give it a stir by hand for good measure to check the batter's consistency.